illiaocean/osu-cs467-web2/readme.md

      * node app.js

 4. open `localhost:3000` in your browser of choice.
-5. fill out the 'Start at' text field with a url that you’d like to crawl.(ex. http://www.google.com )
+5. fill out the `Start at` text field with a url that you'd like to crawl.(ex. http://www.google.com )
-6. by default, the search method, stop keyword, and graph’s max size are all preselected.
+6. by default, the search method, stop keyword, and graph's max size are all preselected.
 Feel free to adjust these values as you see fit.
 7. run the program!

 # Running In Production